 *deep breath* This post has been a long time coming.
-While I started this blog as a journey to chronicle my health, I found that changing my fuel (read: food) helped to increase my athletic abilities.
+While I started this blog as a journey to chronicle my health and hypothyroid symptoms, I’ve found that changing my fuel (read: food) helped to increase my athletic abilities.
 I started by transitioning to pescatarian, then vegetarian, and finally vegan.

 And then I got pregnant with Smalls and everything went to hell in a hand basket, except for the kid.
 I’ll happily keep him.

 While I am proud to say that I maintained a vegan diet for my entire pregnancy, I gained over 60 pounds (yes, you read that right), and I’m still fighting to get the extra weight off.
 Part of that fight has to do with my hypothyroid diagnosis.